-Southern State Community College is accredited by the Higher Learning Commission (HLC) of the North Central Association.
+Southern State Community College is accredited by the Higher Learning Commission (HLC)

 The accreditation status updated in 2006 provided for a ten year approval status with reaffirmation scheduled for 2016–17.
 Developments within the Commission’s accrediting process warrant a transition to the Open Pathway as a mechanism for future reaffirmation.
 As such, Southern State entered the pathway in 2012.
 You can follow the progress of Southern State’s reaffirmation below.